losizm/scamper/DeveloperGuide.md

   assert(res.isSuccessful, s"Message not posted: ${res.statusCode}")
 }
 ```

+The `resolveTo` setting provides a default authority to resolve relative request
+URIs.

 The `accept` setting provides a list of accepted media types, which are used to
 set the **Accept** header on each outgoing request.